 Art is my wonderful lifetime therapy.
 I love to look at it, think about it, and do it.
 Even though I had won art classes while in Grade School, I didn’t get serious about art until my thirties.
 I had no art instruction aside from the required classes with Pre-Ed in college.
-I started with palette knife ,(loved it) from Ruth Smith, and since then I have taken lots of oil, drawing, and watercolor classes from various local teachers, one of whom, Brian Tichenoir, got me to join the SWA.
+I started with a palette knife,(loved it) from Ruth Smith, and since then I have taken lots of oil, drawing, and watercolor classes from various local teachers, one of whom, Brian Tichenoir, got me to join the SWA.
 I have taken classes from many of the wonderful Clark Instructors.
-After a two year stay in Taiwan with family I had many photos I wanted to paint from and I do love Asian art.
-Have displayed and sold art all over for so many years I am thinking it’s time for my works to start showing up in yard sales.
+After a two-year stay in Taiwan with my family, I had many photos I wanted to paint from and I do love Asian art.
+Having displayed and sold art all over for so many years I am thinking it’s time for my works to start showing up in yard sales.
 Some of the best things about art :

 1. When the washable acrylic came in...my five kids, house, and clothes benefited from that.

 2. The way doing art makes you forget worries and things; like when my husband was due to fly over the volcano in a small plane shortly after its original blow.
 I was going to be a nervous wreck but I went to watercolor class anyway and never thought about it until I saw the mountain puffing on my way home!